 Uses For Ranexa

 Ranolazine is used to treat chronic angina (chest pain).
-This medicine is usually used together with other medicines, such as calcium channel blockers, beta-blockers, or nitrates.
+This medicine is usually used together with other medicines, such as ACE inhibitors, angiotensin receptor blockers, calcium channel blockers, beta-blockers, or nitrates.

 This medicine is available only with your doctor's prescription.